Fabula Nova Crystallis Final Fantasy: Development

 Agito XIII was handled by staff from Before Crisis.
 The game was originally being developed as an episodic mobile game.
 By 2008, Agito XIII had been moved onto the PlayStation Portable, then later renamed Final Fantasy Type-0.
 The stated reason for the change of title was that Final Fantasy XIII and Type-0 shared little besides the core mythos.
 Type-0's western release was delayed due to the flagging PSP market in western territories.
 A high-definition port to the same platforms as Final Fantasy XV was co-developed by Square Enix and HexaDrive, and was eventually announced for a western release.
 Tabata created Agito around his original ideas for Type-0 as a mobile title.
 Agito acted both as a prequel to Type-0 and as an alternate story set within its world.
 The game was co-developed by mobile game developer Tayutau K. K. Later, Chinese developer Perfect World were brought in to develop Awakening; it was the first Final Fantasy title licensed by Square Enix to an external company.
 The English version of Awakening closed in 2019 due to server changes, while the game as a whole was shut down in 2020 with the expiry of the licensing deal.

 Versus XIII's development was headed by the team behind the console Kingdom Hearts games.
 Like XIII, the game was a PS3 exclusive.
 As early as 2007, Square Enix considered re-branding Versus XIII as a numbered entry in the main series due to the rapidly growing scale of the project.
 The game was eventually re-branded in 2011 as Final Fantasy XV.
 As part of its later marketing, XV was deliberately distanced from the Fabula Nova Crystallis brand to remove the consequent limitation on their target audience, although lore and design elements were retained.
 The game was also moved fully onto eighth generation consoles and developed using the company's new Luminous Studio engine.
 The PS3 version was abandoned due to concerns about the console's continued viability.
 Final Fantasy XV eventually had help from multiple developers, including HexaDrive, XPEC Entertainment and Umbra.
 In contrast to Final Fantasy XIII, Tabata decided against creating any sequels to XV, instead expanding the base game through DLC.
 The first season of DLC was well received, so a second season was commissioned.
-All but one of these later DLC episodes were cancelled in 2018 following the decision by the team to focus on a new intellectual property.
+All but one of these later DLC episodes were canceled in 2018 following the decision by the team to focus on a new intellectual property.